 Other features such as Direct Voice Input (DVI) and Hands On Throttle And Stick (HOTAS) control functions have been implemented on the Eurofighter Typhoon to drastically reduce the pilot’s workload.
 Voice + Throttle And Stick (VTAS) enables single pilot operations even in the most demanding Air-to-Air, Air-to-Surface and swing-role missions.

 The Eurofighter Typhoon’s wide angle head up display (HUD) provides the pilot with stable, accurate, high integrity, low latency eyes-out guidance in a compact package.
-The fully digital HUD offers high performance that is compatible with night vision and laser protection goggles.
+The HUD offers high performance that is compatible with night vision and laser protection goggles.

 Three full colour multi-function head down displays (MHDD) are used for the overall tactical situation, presenting the attack situation, attack formats, map displays and air traffic procedures, in addition to system status and checklists.

 Eurofighter Typhoon utilises a unique Helmet Mounted Symbology System (HMSS), alongside six other pilot display surfaces.
 HMSS provides flight reference and weapon data aiming through the visor.
 It is fully compatible with night vision aids using light intensification and Forward Looking Infrared (FLIR) imagery.
-It offers pilots a significant competitive advantage.
+It therefore offers pilots a significant competitive advantage.